 1. Enjoy a meal

 Hungry travellers never enjoy layovers, so set yourself up for success.
 Over 30 dining options ensure you can find something you’ll like during your layover.
 For a leisurely sit-down meal, check out PatePate Winebar & Tapas, Le Sommelier, or the Caviar House & Prunier.
 More casual options serve up Danish fare plus Irish, sushi, Italian, French, and plenty of healthy meals.
 International chains include Starbucks, Pret a Manger, McDonald’s, and Joe and the Juice.
-A Burger King in Terminal 3 is open 24-hours.
+A Burger King in Terminal 3 (pre-security) and Mikkeller in Terminal 2 (post-security) are open 24-hours.